 To read I2C type of thermometers.

 NTC type of sensors may be read too.
 The board supports sensors with resistance in the range 20 to 200 KOhm.
 Pin #5 is connected to the on-board ADC to digitize the voltage from the chip.

 |pins #2, #4, #5

 LM35 type of temperature sensor.
 To work properly connect pins #4 and #5 by a 180 Ohm resistor.

 pH-electrode generated voltage is converted digitally by an ADC-chip.
 The digitalized voltage can be accessed by reading the output buffer of the chip.
 This can be done by means of I2C serial protocol.
 Note that the chip address is 0x49.
 The conversion data corresponds to differential voltage measurement between Ain0 and Ain1 channels.
 For detailed instructions how to get the data consult the ADS1015 data-sheet.

 As stated above to achieve precise measurements the individual specifics of each HomeLab-pH board should be taken into account.
 We do it by measuring in the lab the board's offset and transmission.
-We then put the measured values in an on-board EEPROM memory.
-Using these values our software applies simple formula to correct the biased voltage reading from the sensor:
+We then write the measured values in the on-board EEPROM memory.
+Using these values to correct the biased voltage reading from the sensor is a simple math:

 voltage is the value to be used in pH calculation and